 At Purchase Green we’re keeping our finger on the pulse of things.
 While our landscape grasses don’t use crumb rubber, it’s still an important issue we’d like to keep our customers appraised of.
 Here’s what we know:

 Crumb rubber infill (CRI) used in artificial turf is processed from recycled tires.
 CRI must be processed and tested rigorously for safety, purity, and quality to meet industry standards.
 The Synthetic Turf Council cites numerous scientific studies done in the past 22 years that provide evidence that there is no negative health effects associated with the use of crumb rubber in artificial grass.
-Purchase Green tends to favor the more modern sports systems where shock pads and acrylic encapsulated infills are used.
+Purchase Green tends to favor the more modern sports systems where shock pads and vinyl encapsulated infills are used.
 Historically however, CRI has been known as an effective and safe option for infill that promotes sustainability in the re-use of old tires.

 Fortunately, our customers can rest easy while the scientists sort out the issue.
 Our residential artificial lawns don’t use crumb rubber infill.
 Here’s a little background: